rickschubert/music-library-reader/README.md

 # Great American Songbook specific implementations

-The background colour and default pagination settings are set for http://www.greatamericansongbook.info/ - You can change the background color easily in the main.go file though.
-You can also control the pagination with the following line in the main.go file:
+The background colour and default pagination settings are set for http://www.greatamericansongbook.info/ - but you can change these settings if needed.

+You can control the pagination with the following line in the main.go file:

 ```js
 	$('#songLibrary').DataTable({